Simon Helberg is one of those performers whose career is easy to underrate because he spent so many years inside one character.

 There is a Jewish comic tradition somewhere in that register, though it should not be forced into a stereotype.
 The nervous virtuoso, the overarticulate showoff whose performance style is also a defense mechanism, is a familiar type in American comedy.
 Helberg updated it for the age of prestige sitcoms and post-network character acting.

-He never needed to dominate the room in order to shape its energy.
+He never needed to dominate the room to shape its energy.
 That is a rarer skill than most leading-man career arcs acknowledge.

 Why it matters